-Debra Meyer is a professor in biochemistry and heads this department at the University of Pretoria.
-She was a Fulbright scholar at the University of California, Davis in America, where she obtained a PhD in biochemistry and molecular biology.
-She regularly publishes in science journals and organises HIV/Aids education and community service projects.
-She has completed modules in media strategy and academic leadership at Harvard and the University of Pretoria's Gordon Institute of Business Science (GIBS) and makes regular contributions to several newspapers and magazines.
-She is a published poet and has received several awards in her area of expertise.
-She serves as trustee or board member of several organisations including Dagbreektrust, Naspers (since 2009), the Aardklop arts festival and the council of North-West University.
-She was appointed to the Media24 board in 2013.
+Debra (51) is professor of biochemistry and executive dean of the faculty of science at the University of Johannesburg.
+She was a Fulbright scholar at the University of California, Davis, where she obtained a PhD in biochemistry and molecular biology.
+She has completed modules in media strategy and academic leadership at Harvard and Gibs (the University of Pretoria's business school).
+Debra serves as trustee or board member of several organisations.

 Jo-Ann Held (née Strauss)

 Koos (65) led the founding team of the M-Net/MultiChoice pay-television business in 1985.
 He was also a founder of the cellular telephony group MTN.
 Koos headed the MIH group in its international and internet expansion until 1997, when he became chief executive of Naspers.
 He stepped down in 2014.
 He serves on the boards of companies in the wider group.
 In 2015 he became non-executive chair of Naspers.
 His academic qualifi cations include BAHons and an honorary doctorate in commerce from Stellenbosch University, LLB from the University of the Witwatersrand and MBA from Columbia University, New York.